Drunk driver fires at another vehicle in Delhi, injuring one; accused arrested | Law-Order

 The blue car started following them and when they reached the Western Air Command Gate on RTR Marg, the driver of the blue car allegedly fired on them, a senior police officer said.

-''We suspect that he opened fire in a fit of rage as he could not overtake the victim's vehicle when they did not give him way despite honking,'' the police officer said.
+''We suspect that he opened fire in a fit of rage as he could not overtake the victim's vehicle when they did not give him way despite honking,'' he said, adding that the pistol used in commission of crime did not have a license.

 Later, Nitin also caused an accident at Kalkaji damaging the car.
-He took his car to a workshop in Okhla for repair where it was traced by the investigating police officers, he said, adding the accused's mother is an employee of the Delhi police posted in the south district.
-Police are yet to recover the weapon and further investigation is underway, the police officer said.
+He took his car to a workshop in Okhla for repair where it was traced by the investigating police officers, he said, adding the accused's mother is an employee of the Delhi Police posted in the south district.
+The police are yet to recover the weapon and further investigation into the matter is underway, the police officer said.

+The victim lived in Noida and after his father's death a few years ago, he engaged in their property business along with his mother, the police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)